$13.36 Million in Sales Expected for Monroe Capital Co. (NASDAQ:MRCC) This Quarter

-Wall Street analysts forecast that Monroe Capital Co.
-(NASDAQ:MRCC) will announce sales of $13.36 million for the current quarter, Zacks reports.
-Three analysts have issued estimates for Monroe Capital’s earnings.
-The highest sales estimate is $14.15 million and the lowest is $12.78 million.
-Monroe Capital reported sales of $12.55 million in the same quarter last year, which would suggest a positive year over year growth rate of 6.5%.
-The business is scheduled to announce its next quarterly earnings report on Tuesday, March 1st.
+Wall Street analysts expect Monroe Capital Co.
+(NASDAQ:MRCC) to post $13.36 million in sales for the current fiscal quarter, according to Zacks.
+Three analysts have provided estimates for Monroe Capital’s earnings, with the highest sales estimate coming in at $14.15 million and the lowest estimate coming in at $12.78 million.
+Monroe Capital posted sales of $12.55 million in the same quarter last year, which suggests a positive year-over-year growth rate of 6.5%.
+The firm is expected to announce its next earnings report on Tuesday, March 1st.

-On average, analysts expect that Monroe Capital will report full-year sales of $54.15 million for the current fiscal year, with estimates ranging from $53.57 million to $54.94 million.
-For the next year, analysts forecast that the firm will report sales of $55.89 million, with estimates ranging from $53.39 million to $59.46 million.
-Zacks Investment Research’s sales calculations are a mean average based on a survey of sell-side analysts that cover Monroe Capital.
+On average, analysts expect that Monroe Capital will report full year sales of $54.15 million for the current year, with estimates ranging from $53.57 million to $54.94 million.
+For the next financial year, analysts expect that the company will report sales of $55.89 million, with estimates ranging from $53.39 million to $59.46 million.
+Zacks’ sales averages are an average based on a survey of sell-side research firms that follow Monroe Capital.

-Several brokerages have recently issued reports on MRCC.
-B. Riley raised Monroe Capital from a “neutral” rating to a “buy” rating and cut their price target for the company from $11.50 to $10.50 in a research note on Thursday, November 4th.
+A number of equities analysts have recently issued reports on MRCC shares.
+B. Riley upgraded Monroe Capital from a “neutral” rating to a “buy” rating and cut their price objective for the stock from $11.50 to $10.50 in a report on Thursday, November 4th.
 They noted that the move was a valuation call.
-Zacks Investment Research downgraded Monroe Capital from a “buy” rating to a “hold” rating in a report on Wednesday, January 5th.
+Zacks Investment Research cut Monroe Capital from a “buy” rating to a “hold” rating in a report on Wednesday, January 5th.

-The business also recently disclosed a quarterly dividend, which was paid on Friday, December 31st.
-Investors of record on Thursday, December 16th were issued a $0.25 dividend.
+The firm also recently disclosed a quarterly dividend, which was paid on Friday, December 31st.
+Stockholders of record on Thursday, December 16th were issued a $0.25 dividend.
 The ex-dividend date of this dividend was Wednesday, December 15th.
-This represents a $1.00 dividend on an annualized basis and a yield of 9.03%.
-Monroe Capital’s dividend payout ratio is presently 61.73%.
+This represents a $1.00 dividend on an annualized basis and a dividend yield of 9.18%.
+Monroe Capital’s payout ratio is 61.73%.

-A number of hedge funds and other institutional investors have recently added to or reduced their stakes in MRCC.
-Moors & Cabot Inc. bought a new stake in shares of Monroe Capital in the third quarter worth about $52,000.
-Lenox Wealth Advisors LLC bought a new stake in shares of Monroe Capital in the third quarter worth about $85,000.
-Coastal Bridge Advisors LLC bought a new stake in shares of Monroe Capital in the third quarter worth about $105,000.
-Wealthspire Advisors LLC bought a new stake in shares of Monroe Capital in the third quarter worth about $134,000.
-Finally, Fiduciary Group LLC increased its holdings in shares of Monroe Capital by 30.0% in the third quarter.
-Fiduciary Group LLC now owns 13,000 shares of the financial services provider’s stock worth $134,000 after acquiring an additional 3,000 shares in the last quarter.
-Institutional investors and hedge funds own 20.01% of the company’s stock.

 About Monroe Capital